rmorshea/labox/docs/src/concepts/models.md

 Storages may also be specified in the same way under a `"storage"` key in the `metadata`.

 ## Custom Models

+Implementing your own model involved inheriting from the [`BaseStorageModel`][lakery.core.model.BaseStorageModel] class.

 Assume you have a already have a class that holds data from a scientific experiment: